freeCodeCamp/learn-salon-appointment-scheduler/TUTORIAL.md

 Create your database by logging in to psql with the command `psql --username=freecodecamp --dbname=postgres`.
 You can query the database in your script with `psql --username=freecodecamp --dbname=salon -c "SQL QUERY HERE"`, add more flags if you need to.
 Be sure to get creative, and have fun!

+Notes:
-**Don't forget to connect to your database to add tables after you create it** :smile:
+- Don't forget to connect to your database to add tables after you create it :smile:
+- Tests check the script output so don't use the clear command
+- See `examples.txt` for example output of a passing script

 ### 1.1